stephendade/aprilmav/README.md

 - Decrease camera gain to reduce any noise in the images.
 Apriltags are capabile of being detected in quite low-light environments
 - A good camera calibration (if not using one of the supplied calibrations) is essential
 - Use the ``--averaging=N`` option to average over N frames.
 N should be a maximum of camera fps/2
-- Use the ``--stddev`` option to enable a filter that ignores any position jumps greater than 2xstddev of the detected Apriltag uncertainty